Research Lab Administrator's Handbook

 Here are the basics of the ITS' naming standard:

-. all Computing Science devices must be named with prefix "cs-"
+. all Computing Science hosts must be named with prefix "cs-"

-. for a research lab device, the acronym of the lab must be present in the name right after the department prefix
+. for a research lab host, the acronym of the lab must be present in the name right after the department prefix

 . the maximum length of the hostname (before the DNS suffix) is 14